Best drive Defensive & Advance Driving School

 Respect Pedestrians and Cyclists

 Pedestrians and cyclists share the road with drivers.
-Therefore, they require extra attention.
+They need additional supervision, then, so to speak.

 Always: